IFRCGo/cbs/Documentation/Architecture/commands.md

 parameters being the attributes of the command.
 But it could also be modelled as an object with a name and its attributes.

+## Actors

+Commands are performed by users of the system, these are referred to as actors.
+Read more about the actors defined in this system [here](../Projects/actors.md).

 ## Transactions

 A command is also the domain specific transactional boundary.
 The things one need to